bangyen/number-theory/README.md

 # Number Theory
-A large Number Theory package for python
+This is large Number Theory package for python.